 I’m neither a travel writer, nor a casino expert, but rather, just an ordinary tourist who caught the gambling bug early.

 From Los Angeles to Las Vegas, to Louisiana and Connecticut, and all points in-between, Americans are flocking to casinos in record numbers.
-According to the American Gaming Association, approximately 25% of us in the United States visited a casino at least once last year.
+According to the American Gaming Association (AGA), approximately 25% of us in the United States visited a casino at least once last year.
 (That’s roughly 75 million people).
-To take care of those millions, casinos employed just over 339,000 people in 2011.
+To take care of those millions, casinos employ over 350,000 people.

 Las Vegas, of course, is the runaway leader of casino gambling in the United States with approximately major 90 casinos in the metropolitan area.
-The “Strip” itself is home to 41 casinos.
+The Las Vegas Strip itself is home to 31 casinos.

-The top casino destinations in the United States by revenue are as follows:
+The top ten casino states in the United States (by most recently published monthly revenue numbers) are as follows:

 The Ridotto was extremely popular, despite only having two games: a card game and a bingo type of game.
 The Wheel of Fortune slot machines would come much later.

 What constitutes as the very first casino in the United States is not exactly certain.
-After staying at the Riviera Hotel and Casino in Las Vegas, I would have thought it was the oldest casino, based on the carpeting in our room.
+After staying at the Riviera Hotel and Casino in Las Vegas a few years back, I would have thought it was the oldest casino, based on the carpeting in our room.

-Here at Gamboool.com, you’ll find information, photos and helpful tidbits about the various casinos spread out over the country, with my occasional smart-ass opinion thrown in for good measure.
-We’ll also cover poker players, general Las Vegas tips, other gambling towns, and other gambling-related topics, such as the explosion in online daily fantasy sports betting on sites like DraftKings and FanDuel.
+Here at gamboool.com, you’ll find information, photos and helpful tidbits about the various casinos spread out over the country.
+We’ll cover everything from the Fountains of Bellagio show times to buffet prices.
+We’ll also cover poker players, general Las Vegas tips, other gambling towns, and other gambling-related topics.

 Your feedback, questions, and/or personal observations in visiting these casinos or on the other topics is welcome.
 Thank you for reading!